 If you want your podcast to be heard, yes!
 Having an RSS feed is essential for podcast distribution.
 Without an RSS feed, your podcast can’t be listed on major platforms like Apple Podcasts, Spotify, or Google Podcasts, so your listenership will be extremely limited.

-RSS feeds also improve discoverability by ensuring your episodes are accessible across the aforementioned platforms, which allows you to grow your audience.
-Then, once your audience is established, you can build a community around your podcasts, from your socials to your merch store on a platform like Fourthwall, where you can customize everything from T-shirts to mugs to podcast logo stickers!
+Then, once your audience is established, you can build a community around your podcasts, from your social media to your merchandise store on a platform like Fourthwall, where you can customize everything from T-shirts to mugs to podcast logo stickers.

 There are a number of elements you’ll need to set up for your podcast RSS feed that will help directories categorize and display your podcast correctly.